Skip to content ↓

 We have close links with our feeder schools; meetings are planned and information shared.
 Suitable support, which may include additional visits, induction sessions and liaising with other specialist services and relevant adults, can be discussed at these meetings.

-For a pupil with a Statement of Special Educational Needs or EHC, the SENCO will attend the Annual Review meeting to support the transition process.
+For a pupil with an EHCP, the SENCO will attend the Annual Review meeting to support the transition process.

-Further transition opportunities occur as pupil’s progress through the Academy.
-Opportunities for careers advice and Post-16 provision are also provided.
+Further transition opportunities occur as pupils progress through the Academy.
+All students benefit from careers advice and guidance to support their post-16 provision.

 Where pupils move on to another placement, their records and personal data will be passed on in order to make the transition as smooth as possible.